truebeliever17/kazakh-name-generator/README.md

-# kazakh-name-generator
+# Kazakh Name Generator
-RNN-Based Kazakh Name Generator
+This is character-level RNN-based name generator.